pqina/tick/README.md

 ![](./line.gif)

-You can also use Tick to render [Flip counters](https://pqina.nl/flip/).
+You can also use Tick to create [Flip counters](https://pqina.nl/flip/)

 Made with ❤ By [Rik Schennink](https://twitter.com/rikschennink/)